iameo/ml-cpt/README.md

 ### Tip
 ---
 If your dataset fails to parse correctly then it's a sign for you to contribute to the project.
 Be sure to checkout on a new branch for any feature/fix you add. :)

+### PERFORMANCE
+---
+Did you get a score with our test prediction?
+Kindly include that below(screenshot or in writing)

+- UmojaHack Nigeria: AXA Vehicle Insurance Claim Challenge by UmojaHack Africa (on ZINDI) - ~37.6% (72nd ranking)

 #### UNSUPPORTED DATASET